 Ask me a question.
 Any question (so long as it’s related to colored pencils.)
 Nothing is off the table.

-November arrives tomorrow, so December isn’t far behind.
-December has been the perfect month for answering reader questions.
+November is just around the corner, so December isn’t far behind.
+December has been the perfect month for answering reader questions in the past and I’m planning another Q&A month this December.

 So now is the perfect time to ask for your questions!